fkaduk/kobodeck/README.md

 ## Uninstalling

-Delete `.kobodeck.toml` and connect to wifi: kobodeck will remove itself and exit.
+Delete `.kobodeck.toml` and connect to wifi.

 ### Manual uninstall

 Manual removal of the files deployed by `KoboRoot.tgz` requires root access to the device.
+The following files need to be deleted:

 ```text
 etc/udev/rules.d/90-kobodeck.rules